kstenerud/concise-encoding/cte-specification.md

 ### URI

 Uniform Resource Identifier, structured in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
-URIs are enclosed in quotes, preceded by a lowercase `u`.
+URIs are enclosed in double-quotes, preceded by a lowercase `u`.

 Examples: